Caustics by Refraction of Circles and Lines: Abstract

 \section{Abstract}

-This short note revisits a classical result that the complete caustic by refraction of a circle is the evolute of a Cartesian oval.
+This short note revisits the classical result that the complete caustic by refraction of a circle is the evolute of Cartesian ovals.
 We provide additional details to the statement and geometric proof of this fact, as presented in G. Salmon's 1879 book `Higher Plane Curves'.
-We observe that as the circle tends to a line, this Cartesian oval collapses into an ellipse.
-Finally, we discuss a computational method to find the complete caustics by refraction, independent of Salmon's proof.
+We observe that as the circle tends to a line, the Cartesian ovals collapse into an ellipse or a branch of a hyperbola.
+Further, we derive a general formula for caustics by refraction of circles using a computer algebra system, providing a modern computational perspective on this classical problem.